thebravoman/software_engineering_2015/c10/README.md

 ruby -I <your-dir> <program> <url> <format>
 ```

-**To determine if you have a filename or url, check if the string starts with 'http://' or 'https://' → url.**
+**To determine if you have a filename or url, check if the string starts with 'http://' or 'https://'.**

 ### Deadline